waymarkedtrails/waymarkedtrails-backend/README.md

 ============

 The code is written in Python3.
 The installation should work on any Linux-like system.
-However, the production servers run on Debian 11, so this is what is tested and if you can, you should use this for development/testing as well.
+However, the production servers run on Debian 12, so this is what is tested.
+If possible, use this for development/testing as well.
+Alternatively install all Python dependencies via pip.

 Installing prerequisites
 ------------------------